strikeslip/SeisClaw/README.md

 Subtractive synthesis begins with a harmonically rich source (sawtooth, square, or noise) and sculpts timbre by removing frequency content through filtering.
 It is the appropriate engine for sustained, slowly-evolving geological conditions — deep-focus earthquakes and mantle events where seismic energy is attenuated into smooth, low-frequency rumble by the time it arrives at the sensor.

-In SeisClaw, subtractive synthesis handles: deep-focus events (depth > 300km, where the waveform is dominated by low-frequency energy), slow-onset events (low derivative, gradual energy buildup), teleseismic arrivals (events recorded from distant sources, characterised by long-period surface waves), and extended inter-event drone states.
+In SEISCLAW, subtractive synthesis handles: deep-focus events (depth > 300km, where the waveform is dominated by low-frequency energy), slow-onset events (low derivative, gradual energy buildup), teleseismic arrivals (events recorded from distant sources, characterised by long-period surface waves), and extended inter-event drone states.

 Parameter mappings: